mspanadgoo/CodeChallengeSIXT/README.md

 # CodeChallengeSIXT
-The SIXT company located in Munich city asked me to do this code challenge in their recruitment process.
+The SIXT company located in Munich city asked me to do this code challenge for its recruitment process.